Mayor's Message - February 2018

 proceed with the Route 53 Phase 1 Engineering Plan, costing over $100 million dollars, sometime this summer.
 While many of our residents don't believe this can ever happen with the funding deficits, as your Mayor I need to inform you that discussions are quietly proceeding in this direction.
 Your Village Board will continue to attend every public meeting on this issue and keep you updated on the Route 53 discussions that directly impact the Village of Hawthorn Woods.
 We will also continue to pursue strategies to better position our Village as the process continues.

-Joseph Mancino, Mayor
+With regards, Joseph Mancino, Mayor

 And the Hawthorn Woods Village Board of Trustees